visualeyes/halcyon/README.md

 ## Getting Started with Halcyon
 Halcyon is simple to drop into an exising project as it does not require changes to existing models.
-To start returing HAL from you API you simply need to call the HAL method in your ApiController.
+To start returing HAL from you API you simply need to call the HAL method in your Controller.

     return HAL(model, new Link[] {
         new Link("self", "/api/foo/{id}"),